raspberrypilearning/generic-electronics-power-bank/en/step_1.md

 --- /task ---

 --- task ---
 Once you've soldered the board to the battery clip, insert an 18650 battery.
+Often the positive and negative terminals are not marked.
+The smaller metallic terminal is the positive.

 The red LED should flash to indicate it is charging.

 ![charging](images/charging.gif)
 --- /task ---